biotaphy/biotaphy.github.io/index.md

 # BiotaPhy

 **Introduction**.
-The BiotaPhy ("Byota-fy") Platform is a species distubution and biodversity modeling workflow environment that is the product of a three year development collaboration among the iDigBio, Lifemapper, and Open Tree of Life Projects.
+The BiotaPhy ("Byota-fy") Platform is a species distubution and biodversity modeling workflow environment that is a product of a three-year development collaboration of the iDigBio, Lifemapper, and Open Tree of Life Projects.
 The platform computes and serves a public archive of species occurrence points for over 700,000 species from the Global Biodiversity Information Facility (GBIF), and predicted distribution models for about a